NickMcConnell/AngbandPlus/lib/help/readme.txt

 1. All documents should be named using the standard 8.3 format since Zangband is played on systems which do not support long filenames.
-2. Menus files should be named *.hlp, non-spoiler help files *.txt and spoiler helpfiles *.spo.
+2. Menu files should be named *.hlp, non-spoiler help files *.txt and spoiler helpfiles *.spo.
 3. All documents should be in a fixed font, plain text format.
 4. Line length should be between 70 and 75 characters.